Medical Alert Systems

 Lively does not offer in-home-only service since it routes through cellular service — but it works both in and out of the home.

-The waterproof Lively medical alert device starts at $50 — though the company offers it for reduced prices sometimes.
+The waterproof Lively medical alert device starts at $49.95 — though the company offers it for reduced prices sometimes.
 You’ll also have to pay for activation fees and monthly plans.
-Costs range from $25 to $50 a month for a subscription.
-Fall detection and GPS tracking also require additional monthly fees.
+Activation plans range from $24.99 to $34.99 a month.
+Fall detection services require an additional monthly fee of $9.99.